wp-plugins/flickree/readme.txt

 Dynamically pull in photos from flickr based on the photoset, group or gallery, a search or a single photo id.

-Wordpress editor button provided for simple queries or manually add short code attributes for more complex requirements (All flickr API method-specific arguments are available)
+Fickree provides an editor button for simple queries, but feel free to manually add short code attributes for more complex requirements (All flickr API method-specific arguments are available)

 Control your own markup with mustache-based templating (Comes with 4 templates out of the box - attributed, caption, default and thick box).